 Home Base works in cooperation with family, school and community to provide high-quality childcare through enriching activities for all elementary children in the Wayzata School District community.

-Is a fee-based program which provides before- and after-school childcare for children age four to grade five.
+Is a fee-based program which provides before- and after-school childcare for children kindergarten to grade five.

 Is located at each of the seven Wayzata elementary schools.